 Planning to graduate

-If you are graduating from the Ohio University Heritage College of Osteopathic Medicine, you will need to complete the Exit Counseling Session, AACOM Survey, and OUHCOM 4th year Senior Survey.
-Look for an email from the Financial Aid Office in the Spring of your graduatiing year.
+If you are graduating from the Ohio University Heritage College of Osteopathic Medicine, you will need to complete the exit counseling session, AACOM survey and Heritage College fourth-year senior survey.
+Look for an email from the financial aid office in the spring of your graduating year.

 Estimate your monthly loan payment and what kind of salary you'll need to be able to make your payment.

-Our students have reported that this loan payment calculator is one of the most useful tools they have utilized for lifestyle planning.
+Our students have reported that this loan payment calculator is one of the most useful tools they have used for lifestyle planning.
 Give it a try.